Czech branch of the House of Thurn and Taxis: Legitimate offspring

 In 1923 Prince Alexander left the dynastic House of Thurn und Taxis to become the first Duca di Castel Duino by grant of Victor Emmanuel III of Italy.

 Alexander's sons Raimundo and Luigi joined their father and were recognized in Italy as Princes della Torre e Tasso.
-The prince's daughter Princess Margarita remained a member of the Thurn und Taxis family until her marriage in 1931 to Prince Gaetano of Bourbon-Parma.
+The prince's daughter Princess Margarita remained a member of the Thurn und Taxis family until her marriage in 1931 to a son of Robert I (former Sovereign of the independent Duchy of Parma), Prince Gaetano of Bourbon-Parma.

 Alexander married American heiress Helen Holbrook Walker in Vrana.

 After Alexander's death, the castle in Duino was inherited by his son Raimundo, 2nd Duke of Castel Duino (1907–1986), and then his grandson Carlo Alessandro, 3rd Duke of Castel Duino, and has remained a part of the Torre e Tasso family estate.